steaks/codeducky/blogs/DistributedLock.md

 	return existingSessionInfo;
 }

-var token1 = LogIntoLegacySystem1(); // HTTP POST request to one legacy system

-var token2 = LogIntoLegacySystem2(token1); // HTTP POST request to another legacy system
+var legacySessionInfo = LogIntoLegacySystem(); // HTTP POST request to legacy system

-SaveLegacySessionInfo(new LegacySessionInfo(token1, token2)); // HTTP POST request to authentication service
+SaveLegacySessionInfo(legacySessionInfo); // HTTP POST request to authentication service
 </pre>

 The problem, of course, is that this code isn't thread-safe.
 If two threads get past the initial check for information, both will end up trying to establish sessions for the same user.
 If all steps were thread-safe and idempotent we might still be okay.
 Unfortunately, as is so often true with legacy code, that was not the case here.